 Trevor is 40, lives in South Staffordshire, and served in the 1st Battalion The Royal Anglian Regiment and RAMC until he left the army in 2016.

-During one particular patrol in Afghanistan one of his Corporals (Channing Day) was killed along with a Royal Marine which was, understandably, very difficult to deal with.
+During one particular tour in Afghanistan one of his Corporals (Channing Day) was killed along with a Royal Marine which was, understandably, very difficult to deal with.

 After finishing this tour he came back to the UK, and in 2015 left the regular Army and attempted to ease into civvie street.
 He was diagnosed with PTSD in 2017 and went through difficult times in 2018 when he struggled with the frustrations of working with civilian organisations which didn’t understand the work ethic of the Armed Forces.